 After the Survey

-If your organization receives RFIs, you’ll have a set amount of time to submit evidence showing that you’re in full compliance with those standards.
+If your organization receives findings, you’ll have a set amount of time (generally 60 days) to submit evidence showing that you’re now in full compliance with those standards.
+You can work with your account executive to submit those Evidence of Standards Compliance (ESC) reports, which the Joint Commission will then review for approval.

-The Joint Commission has developed the Survey Analysis for Evaluating Risk™ (SAFER™) Matrix to help organizations prioritize their efforts when developing corrective action plans.
+Additionally, the Joint Commission has developed the Survey Analysis for Evaluating Risk® (SAFER™) Matrix to help organizations prioritize their efforts when developing corrective action plans.
+This matrix plots your findings on a grid related to their severity and how widespread or isolated they are for an instant visual of areas that need improvement.

 The SAFER Matrix provides one, comprehensive visual representation of survey findings in which all Requirements for Improvement (RFIs) are plotted on the SAFER Matrix according to the likelihood of the issue to cause harm to patients, staff or visitors, in addition to how widespread the problem is, based on the surveyors’ observations.